Jane E. Willis

 Jane is co-chair of the Litigation and Enforcement practice group.
 A seasoned trial lawyer, she focuses her practice on antitrust matters and complex business litigation, including in large part, matters for health care and life sciences clients.
 In addition to merger review matters before the antitrust agencies, she is experienced in merger and acquisition disputes.

-Jane was named the Best Lawyers 2018 Antitrust Law “Lawyer of the Year” in Boston and has a Chambers Band 1 ranking.
+Jane was named the Best Lawyers “Lawyer of the Year” for Antitrust in Boston in 2018 and 2019.
+Jane also has a Chambers Band 1 ranking.
 According to the 2018 edition of Chambers USA: Jane Willis “balances technicalities of the law with practicalities of business,” according to one client, while another describes her as “a terrific attorney, extraordinarily responsive, very smart and a quick study.”

 As lead counsel, Jane represents a wide range of clients including health care systems, publicly-traded companies, real estate investment trusts, and private equity funds.
 Her health care and life sciences client list includes non-profit and for–profit hospitals and health care systems, academic medical centers, medical device companies, biotech companies, managed care companies, senior living providers, and large physician practices.
 In addition to health care, Jane has handled antitrust matters for a range of industries including consumer electronics, consumer products, sports, and transportation.